 So, I started planning.
-I wrote (but didn’t mail) letters to all of my friends and family members, telling them why I had killed myself and that I loved them.
+I wrote (but didn’t mail) letters to all of my friends and family members, telling them why I had committed suicide and that I loved them.
 They were to receive these letters, per my instructions, upon my being found dead.
-I called pharmacists and I studied the Physician’s Desk Reference and found out exactly how many of the tranquilizers I was taking would be enough to kill me.
+I called pharmacists and I studied the Physician’s Desk Reference.
+Then I found out exactly how many of the tranquilizers I was taking would be enough to kill me.
 I saved enough pills to where I had 2-3 times the amount necessary.
-Then I set the date (a few months in advance) that I would kill myself.
+Then I set the date (a few months in advance) that I would commit suicide.

 I planned on parking up the street from Steve’s house so when he left for work in the morning he would see my car, wonder what was going on, stop, and find me.
 I wanted him to be the one to find me.
-I realize now how cruel that would have been to him but, at the time I thought it was “romantic.”
+Now I realize how cruel that would have been to him, but at the time I thought it was “romantic.”
 I loved him.
 Time passed and I never mentioned my plan to anyone.
 When the date I had set arrived, Steve and I had a wonderful evening together, and as I left his home, I drove up the street and parked—exactly as I had planned.
-I took many, many more pills than necessary to kill myself (I react very easily to medication) and I went to sleep, never expecting to wake again.
+I took many, many more pills than necessary to attempt suicide (I react very easily to medication) and I went to sleep, never expecting to wake again.

 The next thing I knew, I was coming in and out of consciousness in the emergency room of the local hospital, surrounded by nurses trying to make me drink charcoal to get the poison out of my stomach.
 They did whatever treatments they needed to stabilize me and then sent me to a mental hospital an hour or so away.
 I was not awake for most of the treatments, or even the ambulance ride.
 I think I slept for 1-2 days solid upon arrival at the mental hospital, because when I finally awoke there was a young girl there (younger than me, I was 18 at the time) sharing my room who said she thought I was dead because I looked so pale and didn’t wake up for so long.